Ready Mix Concrete Vs Site Mix Concrete – Which is Better

-Mostly outskirts of metropolitan cities are preferred as concrete can be supplied to multiple sites that are going on in the city.
+Most outskirts of metropolitan cities are preferred as concrete can be supplied to multiple sites that are going on in the city.

 2. Initial Cost

-Installation and production cost of the RMC plant is high.
+The installation and production cost of the RMC plant is high.
 Therefore, careful budget planning is required before the erection of the RMC plant.